ivanachillee/social-perception/README.md

-# Social Perception: Shaping the spectrum of human thought.
+# Social Perception: Modelling the human thought and social attitudes.

 **Social Perception** is an open-source data science research project that focuses on discovering meaningful insights and modelling the spectrum of human thought making use of psychographic, sociodemographic, and viewpoint data from the European Social Survey (ESS) R8. <sub><sup>*_ESS Round 8: European Social Survey Round 8 Data (2016).
 Data file edition 2.1.
 NSD - Norwegian Centre for Research Data, Norway – Data Archive and distributor of ESS data for ESS ERIC. doi:10.21338/NSD-ESS8-2016._*</sup></sub>